Hamstring

 A hamstring (/ˈhæmstrɪŋ/) is any one of the three posterior thigh muscles in human anatomy between the hip and the knee: from medial to lateral, the semimembranosus, semitendinosus and biceps femoris.

 Etymology

 The word "ham" is derived from the Old English “ham” or “hom” meaning the hollow or bend of the knee, from a Germanic base where it meant "crooked".
 It gained the meaning of the leg of an animal around the 15th century.
 String refers to tendons, and thus the hamstrings' string-like tendons felt on either side of the back of the knee.

-Criteria
+Definition

-The common criteria of any hamstring muscles are:
+The common definition of hamstring muscles: